Sainan/Clippy/README.md

 you can either implement a case for this, or just use `->getDefaultResponse()`, which in this case would be:

 > "I'm sorry, I can't do that in this form."

+You can find a list of all commands [here](https://sainan.github.io/Clippy/inherits.html).

 ## Getting Started